charliewilliams/Larkhall-site/content/labs/_index.md

 </p>

 Otto is the name for my live visuals system.
 Because it listens and responds as I play, it feels more like playing with another person than following along to a machine; hence giving Otto a name.
 Otto's listening system is built in [Max/MSP](https://cycling74.com/products/max) using modules from IRCAM's [Antescofo](https://forum.ircam.fr/projects/detail/antescofo) project.

-Physically speaking, if you're into specs, Otto is built with an AMD Ryzen 9 5900X 12-core 4.8GHz CPU and Nvidia 3060 GPU, on an Asus X570-Plus motherboard.
-He's got Noctua fans so he's nice and quiet during performances.

 Otto and I create the visuals during my performances in [Touchdesigner](https://derivative.ca/), which is a programming system built specifically for this purpose.